-Self-Driving Vehicle Accident Lawyers Serve Clients Throughout New Jersey
+Self-Driving Vehicle Accident Lawyers in New Jersey

-Aggressive representation when automated cars cause injury and wrongful death
+Brach Eichler Injury Lawyers provides aggressive representation when automated cars cause injury and wrongful death

 What exactly is a self-driving car?

-- Level 0 — A standard automobile with no self-driving technology
+A standard automobile with no self-driving technology

-- Level 4 — At this level of “high automation,” a human driver is not required unless there is uncertain terrain or severe weather.
+At this level of “high automation,” a human driver is not required unless there is uncertain terrain or severe weather.
 The driver’s most important responsibility is to determine correctly whether the environment is safe for fully automated control.

-- Level 5 — At this level of “full automation,” the vehicle is under computer control in all conditions.
+At this level of “full automation,” the vehicle is under computer control in all conditions.
 A vehicle occupant needs only to choose the destination and initiate the system.

 Fatal crashes linked to self-driving automation